 P.C.-in-C. Heacock: Next June, God willing, will be my 50th consecutive Department Encampment.
 Since I was Department Commander 35 years ago, I'm sure the Proceedings will show that LeRoy Stoudt and I have opposed each other on more issues than we have agreed upon.
 But when the law of the point of order or the law of the Organization is concerned, I will stick with the devil if he is right!
 The committee has acted within its jurisdiction.
 Anyone of you who has never served on a Site Committee has no idea how hard their job is, and you can't wait until the middle of this year to decide where you're going to go next August.
 You have to get what you can when you can and bind it down.
-Keep in mind when you cast your vote that the committee did for this Organization what each and every one of us is bound to do-abide by the rules and regulations.
+Keep in mind when you cast your vote that the committee did for this Organization what each and every one of us is bound to do-abide by the rules an regulations.

-At this point, Dept. Commander McCoy of Iowa announced that if we wanted to come back to Iowa next year, the Iowa Department and the Savery Hotel would be happy to have us hold our Encampment in Des Moines.
+At this point, Dept. Commander McCoy of Iowa announced that if we wanted to come back to Iowa next year, the Iowa Department and Savery Hotel would be happy to have us hold our Encampment in Des Moines.

-C.-in-C. Wheeler: Brother Rippey, is there really a legal problem?
-P.C.-in-C. Rippey: I must remind you again that when Congress undertakes to enumerate certain places, it is considered to be exclusive of all other places.
-We could ask Congress to grant us permission, and they might get to it in time or they might not.
-The other point is that Congress might not object to our going to Canada, and if we went they might say we shouldn't have done it and let it go at that.
+C.-in-C. Wheeler: Brother Rippey, is there really a legal problem P.C.-in-C. Rippey: I must remind you again that when Congress takes to enumerate certain places, it is considered to be exclusive of other places.
+We could ask Congress to grant us permission, might get to it in time or they might not.
+The other point is that Congress might not object to our going to Canada, and if we went they might we shouldn't have done it and let it go at that.

-Brother McCandless: Meeting outside of the United States in this case is ultra vires (beyond the scope of authority), and if we say to Congress, "We're going to do as we please," they have every right to take away the Act of Congress that legalized it.

-p.C.-in-C. Rippey: I do not know to what extent we are definitely committed to Toronto or what we could do to get out of it, so that remains to be seen to.
+Brother McCandless: Meeting outside of the United States in this case is ultra vires (beyond the scope of authority), and if we say to Corg ess, p.C.-in-C. Rippey: I do not know to what extent we are definitely committed to Toronto or what we could do to get out of it, so that remains to be seen to.
 Brother Commander-in-Chief, there is one other thing we can do, and that is pass a motion that we accept that and go to Toronto on condition that Congress will give permission to do so.
 Now, that will take time.